 Any dirt bike rider would love to add some bling to their dirt bike to give it that ‘Factory bike’ look.
 Anodized aluminum footpegs certainly look cool, and dirt bike footpegs get a pretty hard life also, so a new set is always a good idea.

-MOJO Motosport also have a whole range of other anodized aluminum parts for the bike like the clutch and brake levers, rims, hubs etc to make the bike look trick.
+MOJO Motosport also has a whole range of other anodized aluminum parts for the bike like the clutch and brake levers, rims, hubs etc to make the bike look trick.
 You will need to know the bike’s make, model and year to order the right part.

 Fork Support Brace